 For those of you who are unfamiliar with the move, the concentration curl is that classic image you see of Arnold Schwarzenegger resting his elbow on his thigh while doing bicep curls.
 The idea behind it is to use your elbow to prevent other muscle groups from assisting with the lift, concentrating solely on the bicep.

 This is what's known as an isolation exercise.
-It's different to compound movements, such as deadlift with dumbbells and the bench press, which tend to work lots of muscle groups at once.
+It's different to compound movements, such as deadlifts and the bench press, which tend to work lots of muscle groups at once.
 They're great for whole-body exercise and burning calories, but if you're looking for growth in a specific area, isolation exercises are the way to go.

 They often take less energy to perform, so many gym-goers start their session with compound movements and save isolation exercises until later on in the workout.
 If you're looking to get stronger with muscled, toned arms, the concentration curl is a great way to work your bicep.